nerdslab-club/cl_data/documentation/scope.md

  - Do an action.
  - Choose a reward.

 OpenAi embedding(text-embedding-ada-002) vs Sentence Transformer embedding

-### Model Archi
-Decoder only model, category probability and output probability.